ur-tcs/programming-2-ex-2/README.md

 val res41: Int = 32
 ```

+polishEval is supposed to return a pair which consists of an Integer, which will be our result and an IntList which is necessary for the recursive calls.

+You are now prepared to solve the exercises in the file `ExLists.scala` and implement the corresponding functions.

 ### Lists as Sets
 Lists are ordered collections of objects; as a result, most set operations can be defined on them too.
 There is no additional explanation needed to solve the corresponding exercises.

+You are now prepared to solve the exercises in the file `ExListsAsSets.scala` and implement the corresponding functions.

 ### Recursion on Trees
 Now, we’ll explore recursion on binary trees.
 A binary tree is a tree where each node has at most two children.
 An `IntTree` can be either: